bahrus/mount-polyfill/README.md

-# mount-polyfill
+# DOM orchestration: The mount api

 Author:  Bruce B. Anderson
 Issues / pr's:  [mount-polyfill](https://github.com/bahrus/mount-polyfill)
 Last Update: 2023-11-13

 What follows is a more ambitious alternative to [this proposal](https://github.com/w3c/webcomponents/issues/782).
-The goals of this proposal are larger, and less focused on registering custom elements.
+The goals of the mount api are larger, and less focused on registering custom elements.
 In fact, this proposal is trying to address a large number of use cases in one api.
 It is basically mapping common filtering conditions in the DOM, to common actions, like importing a resource, or at least invoking some action.

 The extra flexibility this new primitive would provide could be quite useful to things other than custom elements, such as implementing [custom enhancements](https://github.com/WICG/webcomponents/issues/1000) as well as [binding from a distance](https://github.com/WICG/webcomponents/issues/1035) in userland.